ronitlevi/Set-Card-Game-multithreading/README.md

 <img width="439" alt="image" src="https://github.com/gilaa1/Set-Card-Game/assets/118897225/bfd99e01-c656-46c6-bb52-58edce39e6f5">

 ## Copyright Notice

-© 2023/Fall by Ronit Kfir and Gil Adi.
+© 2023/Fall by Ronit Levi and Gil Adi.

 This project is a result of academic work completed as part of the Computer Science program at Ben-Gurion University of the Negev.